sola-st/wasm-call-graphs/README.md

 1118 reachable functions computed for wassail.
  345 reachable functions computed for wavm.
  345 reachable functions computed for twiggy.
-Updating test-suite-data.json...
 ```

 ### `analysis.py` and `latexify.py`

 `analysis.py` goes over the raw data computed and stored for each of the microbenchmarks and real-world programs.
 For the real-world programs, it compares the computed call-graph against dynamic reachability information extracted using Wasabi and determines if there are any missing functions (which is an indication of unsoundness) or correctly removed functions (which is an indication of how precise the call-graph is).
 It computes absolute values as well as percentages for each.
 For microbenchmarks, it compares the call-graphs produced by each tool with a handwritten, precise call-graph and determines soundness and precision.
-All the analysis data, as well as the static, dynamic and tool-specific data for each program is stored either in `data/microbenchmarks-processed-data.json` or `real-world-processed-data.json`.
+All the analysis data, as well as the static, dynamic and tool-specific data for each program is stored either in `data/microbenchmarks-processed-data.json` or `data/real-world-processed-data.json`.

 These JSON files are read by `latexify.py` to create the three ASCII tables (and LaTeX tables) seen at the end of running the evaluation.
 Namely,
 1. The table titled *Evaluation of each tool against the microbenchmarks* corresponds to Table 1 in the paper.
+2. The table titled *Coverage of each test case for its library* corresponds to Table 2 in the paper.
-2. The table titled *Evaluation of the soundness of existing call graph analyses on real-world programs* corresponds to Table 3 in the paper.
+3. The table titled *Evaluation of the soundness of existing call graph analyses on real-world programs* corresponds to Table 3 in the paper.
-3. The table titled *Coverage of each test case for its library* corresponds to Table 2 in the paper.

 ### `run-eval.py`

 The evaluation can be re-run easily with the `run-eval.py` script.
 This script interweaves running each of the above scripts depending on different options passed to it.
-In a fresh evaluation (`--all-fresh`), it extracts static information for each WebAssembly file, computes sets of (dynamically known) reachable functions for each test using Wasabi and computes sets of reachable functions for each tool being evaluated.
+In a fresh evaluation (`--all-fresh`), it extracts static information for each WebAssembly file, computes sets of (dynamically extracted) reachable functions for each application using Wasabi and computes sets of reachable functions for each tool being evaluated.
 It then runs an analysis on all the extracted data and latexifies relevant data while also reporting results on stdout.
-It also has options to only re-run specific parts of this evaluation like `--real --eval-tools` which can be explored using `--help`.
+The script also has options to only re-run specific parts of the evaluation like the options `--real --eval-tools` which re-runs the tools on all real-world programs.
+These options can be explored using `--help`.

 ## Extending the Artifact

 Any researchers or developers looking to prototype a static analysis over WebAssembly may benefit from this artifact.
 Our dataset of JS applications that use WebAssembly in the backend is a first of its kind (most papers use PolyBench compiled to WebAssembly) and is important to evaluate new static analyses against, as explained in the paper.
 Additionally, `get-tools-data.py` can easily be extended to evaluate a new call-graph analysis against the different challenges in the microbenchmarks, as well as against the current state-of-the-art.
 Specifically, the following additions would have to be made to extend the script with a new tool:
 1. Add a new function `run_tool` that runs the tool on a given WebAssembly binary.
 2. Add a new function `process_tool` that processes the data extracted by the previous function.
-Depending on the output format, this function can utilize calls to `replace_graph_nodes_with_id` or `replace_names_with_internal_ids` to normalize the reachability graph to a standard representation. `get_reachable_funcs_and_edges` or `get_reachable_funcs_from_dot` can then be called to extract the reachable functions from a set of initially reachable functions.
+Depending on the output format, this function can utilize calls to the functions `replace_graph_nodes_with_id` or `replace_names_with_internal_ids` to normalize the reachability graph to a standard representation.
+The functions `get_reachable_funcs_and_edges` or `get_reachable_funcs_from_dot` can then be called to extract the reachable functions from a set of initially reachable functions.

 ## Running Locally